 Let’s consider a popular service that we provide.

-If we only perform QC product inspections for you, all we need is the BOM (without the suppliers’ names, prices, etc. – just the list of components with their markings and their ratings), the 2D mechanical drawings in pdf (no need for the 3D CAD files), the user manual, etc. We will not need the Gerber or STEP files.
+If we only perform QC product inspections for you, all we need in an ideal world is the BOM (without the suppliers’ names, prices, etc. – just the list of components with their markings and their ratings), the 2D mechanical drawings in pdf (no need for the 3D CAD files), the user manual, etc. We will not need the Gerber or STEP files.

 You may decide that an NNN is actually not really necessary in this case, although we will be happy to sign one if you require it and we agree on the terms.